Directory - Lynn Bell

 Ms. Bell recently coordinated and co-curated the refurbishment of all exhibits at the Rayburn Museum (2005) and at the Garner Museum (2003), collaborating with exhibits designer Drew Patterson Studios.

-In addition, Ms. Bell is responsible for coordinating the rental of fourteen CAH photograph exhibits at museums across the country, including:
+In addition, Ms. Bell is responsible for coordinating the rental of fourteen BCAH photograph exhibits at museums across the country, including:

 - Changing the Face of Power, Women in the U. S. Senate, Photographs by Melina Mara